-A spiritual mini-break to visit Australia’s most famous rock is easier than you think.
+A spiritual mini-break to visit Australia’s most famous rock is easier than you’d think.

 Slow down.
 It’s time to take a break and you’ve been meaning to see Uluru FOREVER.
 More than just a rock in the desert, it’s a slice of Australia just as rewarding to visit as a trip to Bali and beyond that’s easier – and cheaper – than ever to access.

 Direct flights now operate in and out of Uluru, with frequent sales from most Australian capital cities.
-Look out for a bargain flight, or fly or hop on a bus tour from Alice Springs.
+Look out for a bargain flight, or hop on a bus tour from Alice Springs.

 Ayers Rock (Connellan) Airport lies just outside Yulara, the resort town providing services and accommodation to those visiting Uluru.
 To get there catch the complimentary shuttle, or use a hire car.
 If you look at the map and think, hey I can walk that!
 Don’t.
 You’re in the desert, remember?
 It’s hot and stuff.